enz/pentobi/INSTALL.md

 sudo update-desktop-database /usr/local/share/applications
 ```
 Depending on your distribution and desktop environment, it might be
-necessary to run more commands.
+necessary to run more commands, for example to update the GTK icon
+cache.